top of page

 Angelo Fabbrini was Michelangeli's trusted piano technician, working with him from 1975 to 1990, according to Gramophone.

-The Boston MUsical Intelligencer (28 April 2010):
+The Boston Musical Intelligencer (28 April 2010):

 Maurizio Pollini’s touring Hamburg Steinway-Fabbrini concert grand exhibits exceptionally ravishing tonal and technical characteristics.
 The fact that this is a piano well outside our modern norm begs a number of questions, among which is, “Why don’t we regularly hear instruments of this subtlety and beauty?”